tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 If time remains, ask two final, guided questions:

-* If a user were to export environment variable `QUANDL_API_KEY` using a terminal but then launched Jupyter Lab in a different terminal window, would Jupyter Lab be able to retrieve the environment variable?
+* If a user were to export the environment variable `QUANDL_API_KEY` using a terminal but then launched Jupyter Lab in a different terminal window, would Jupyter Lab be able to retrieve the environment variable?

   **Answer:** No. Environment variables are sourced to current and child processes.
 Because a new terminal window is used to launch Jupyter Lab, the environment variable `QUANDL_API_KEY` will be out of scope.